beehive-lab/TornadoVM/assembly/src/docs/2_EXAMPLES.md

 ts.updateReference(oldReference, newReference);
 ```

 The API call `updateReference` updates all the references to the new data.
-Additionally, it compiles a new sketcher, because sketcher specializes pre-compilation depending on the input data size.
+Additionally, it compiles a new sketcher, because the sketcher specializes pre-compilation depending on the input data size.
 The code cache is erased and the OpenCL stack is reset to accommodate the new data.

 ```java
     float[] a = createArray(1024);